 Considered sacred by locals in the area, Ruinsara Tal is a high-altitude lake resting its bright blue self at an elevation of 3,500M.
 The Ruinsara trek is also a popular trail for trekkers visiting the Har ki Doon Valley.
 Adorned by the bright colours of alpine vegetation, Ruinsara is at a distance of 14 kms from Seema.
 Legend says that this is the route Pandavs passed by on their way to heaven through the Swargarohini peak which is also visible on the trail.
 Expect to reach this gorgeous campsite by early evening and rest yourself amidst its beautiful landscape.

-Since the conditions on high-altitude are unpredictable, there is a constant readjustment of plans to adapt to the situation at the time.
+Since the conditions at high altitude are unpredictable, there is a constant readjustment of plans to adapt to the situation at the time.
 Providing fixed day-wise schedules is hence tricky.
 But roughly, the schedule includes rotation rounds between camps which is a standard acclimatization process on high-altitude expeditions.
 Black Peak has 3 camps after base camp: Advanced Base Camp (4,600M), Camp 1 (5,100M) and Summit Camp (5,500M).

 Given that high-altitude climbs demand a rigorous acclimatization routine, expeditions usually employ the method of making rotation rounds between camps so as to better adapt to the environment.
 Living the tenet of ‘climb high, sleep low’ which is a golden rule for survival in that altitude, we make multiple rounds between campsites.
 For Black Peak, specifically, we make two rounds.
 The first is when we ferry our load up to the next camp, leave our stuff there and then climb back down to the lower campsite to spend the night.
 The next day, we climb back up to the camp where we left our stuff and proceed to pitch out tents to now occupy the campsite.
 What this achieves is a three-fold benefit.
 Firstly, you can divide your weight between two days so as not to carry a massive amount in one trip.
 Secondly, it introduces the body to a higher altitude environment but gives it time to better adapt to it by not pushing it in this new height giving it a better chance to survive that altitude.
 Thirdly, for each time that you climb the same route, it tends to get easier and easier, refining your technique, skill and adaptation.